bmaltais/kohya_ss/README.md

 * 2023/03/25 (v21.3.4)
     - Added untested support for MacOS base on this gist: https://gist.github.com/jstayco/9f5733f05b9dc29de95c4056a023d645

     Let me know how this work.
-From the look of it it appear to be well tought out.
+From the look of it it appears to be well-thought-out.
 I modified a few things to make it fit better with the rest of the code in the repo.
     - Fix for issue https://github.com/bmaltais/kohya_ss/issues/433 by implementing default of 0.
     - Removed non applicable save_model_as choices for LoRA and TI.
 * 2023/03/24 (v21.3.3)